Building the Thermal Plug standard · Thermal infrastructure for the AI era

 District Heating Standardization — DIN & European CEN

-Active member of the DIN committee for plastic welding in district heating networks and participant in European CEN working groups on district heating and cooling systems.
+DIN standardization committee member and participant in European CEN working groups on district heating and cooling systems.
 Focus: technical standards for reliable, future-proof thermal infrastructure at the network-to-source interface.

 Active